9.1.02: Service Pack 2

 The heap size values are specified based on performance benchmarking conducted in a lab environment.
 However, BMC recommends that you adjust the Java heap size based on your load conditions.

-For more information about configuration and Java heap size settings, see and Hardware requirements.
+For more information about configuration and Java heap size settings, see and Sizing baseline.

 Faster BMC Remedy ITSM Suite upgrades